Skip to content

 When was the Parker Solar Probe launched?

-How fast does the Parker Solar Probe travel during its closest approach to the Sun?
+How does the Parker Solar Probe protect itself from the Sun's heat?